- Flooring types

 What’s the best flooring for the money?

-Though it’s expensive, hardwood flooring is a classic choice that can improve your home’s value.
+Although it’s expensive, hardwood flooring is a classic choice that can improve your home’s value.
 If you’re trying to sell your home or increase its overall worth, hardwood flooring is definitely worth considering.

 Laminate flooring is typically 8 or 12 millimeters thick, and both options have advantages and disadvantages.
 Decide which is best for you based on the following:

-Laminate flooring is a great option for homes with pets or kids — it’s durable, easy to clean and inexpensive.
-It’s susceptible to moisture damage, though, so you may want to avoid installing it in moisture-prone areas, like laundry rooms and kitchens, unless you invest in a waterproof or water-resistant option.
+Since laminate is susceptible to moisture damage, it’s best to avoid it in moisture-prone areas, like laundry rooms and kitchens, unless you invest in a waterproof or water-resistant option.

 Tile comes in many forms and styles, from natural stone options like marble and limestone to decorative styles like cement or glass tiles.
 Each type has benefits and common uses, and some tiles are better suited for certain spaces.
+Depending on the tile you get, you might spend $15 to $20 per square foot.

-Depending on the tile you get, you might spend $3 to $6 per square foot (before installation).
 Some types of tile and their popular uses include:

-You can also buy carpet tiles, which allow for lots of customization — you can mix colors and patterns to create a unique design.
-Carpet prices range widely — it may cost anywhere from $2 to $15 per square foot before installation.
+Carpet is one of the most popular flooring materials.
+Some retailers sell carpeting that can be used outdoors, and you can also buy carpet tiles, which let you mix colors and patterns to create a unique design.
+Carpet prices range widely, costing anywhere from $3 to $15 per square foot.

 Use the following factors to determine carpet quality: